Web App Performance

 [00:01:52]

-Is that in house, so if I try on my on my Mac on Safari and Chrome on a small window with an simulator.
+Is that enough, so if I try on my on my Mac on Safari and Chrome on a small window with an simulator.
 Is that good enough to say that it works properly on mobile devices?
 So, what are the browsers that are actually having some market share?
 So, let's go and see some information really in action.

 [00:02:14]